-In 2023, capital spending represented CZK4.6 billion, or 11.9% of total expenditure, which is slightly above the 10-year average (10.9%).
-The investments eligible for EU subsidy are usually co-funded by EU from 80-95%.
-Comparing the real execution to the budgeted amount, MSR achieved an execution rate of 93%, significantly higher than the previous years' execution rate of around 70%.
-Generally, the under-execution on capital spending is related to insufficient quality in project documents for some tendered projects and an overall higher level of bureaucracy, causing delays in the execution.
+In 2024, capital spending represented CZK4.1 billion, or 10.2% of total expenditure, which is slightly below the 10-year average (10.6%).
+The investments eligible for EU subsidies are typically co-funded by the EU at rates ranging from 80% to 95%.

-For 2024, the MSR budgeted CZK5 billion of capital spending.
+For 2025, the MSR budgeted CZK7 billion of capital spending, with CZK5.1 billion planned for EU co-financing.
 The highest proportion of investments is intended for the sectors of traffic infrastructure, health & social care, and education.
 MSR is one of the three regions in the Czech Republic eligible for funds under the Just Transition Programme provided by the EU for 2021-2027.
 This programme aims to address the social, economic and environmental impacts of the transition to a climate-neutral economy.
 MSR's area can utilize a total of CZK18.9 billion for further development and improvement of social and environmental aspects in the region, which will further support capital spending.